Principal Supervisor: Dr Tim Knowles - School of Biosciences

 Co-supervisor: Ian Henderson

-PhD project title: Probing the mechanisms of outer membrane lipid biogenesis
+PhD project title: Elucidating the mechanisms of outer membrane protein biogenesis

 University of Registration: University of Birmingham

 This project focuses on the biophysical characterisation of the mechanisms involved in outer membrane protein biogenesis in Gram-negative bacteria with the overall aim of identifying novel targets for the development of the next generation of antimicrobials.
 The emergence of bacteria that are resistant to available antibiotics represents an enormous and growing global threat requiring new targets and strategies to combat infection.
 Multidrug resistance is most serious for Gram-negative bacteria, with essentially few antibiotics under development or likely to be available for clinical use in the near future.
 The understanding of the Gram-negative bacterial outer membrane (OM) is critical to developing new antimicrobial agents.

 Proteins present within this membrane are the prime instruments of microbial warfare and play key roles in microbial pathogenesis, virulence and multidrug resistance, mediating many of the lethal processes responsible for infection and disease progression.
 Outer membrane proteins (OMPs) are also essential for cellular homeostasis allowing excretion of toxic substances, such as antibiotics, and uptake of nutrients.